What are you searching for?

 McDougall Street, Kirribilli

-When it comes to seeking out the jacaranda in Sydney, McDougall Street should be top of your list.
+When it comes to finding the Jacarandas in Sydney, McDougall Street should be top of your list.
 The tourists flock here in droves – and for good reason!
-From about Late October until the end of the November, the street is in full bloom, playing host to a brilliant array of purple jacaranda.
-After a trip down the street taking in the delights, you can head to the adjoining Milson Park to check out more of the nearby botany.
+From late October until the end of November, the street is in full bloom, playing host to a brilliant array of purple jacarandas.
+After a trip down the street, taking in the delights, you can head to the adjoining Milson Park to check out more of the nearby botany.

 Lavender Bay, McMahons Point & Milsons Point

-Head to North Sydney to see an amazing array of Jacarandas, and specifically the suburbs of Milsons Point, Lavender Bay and McMahons point.
+Head to North Sydney to see a fantastic array of Jacarandas, particularly in Milsons Point, Lavender Bay and McMahons Point.

-- Lavender Bay: This suburb becomes an entire shade of purple with stunning views of the bridge as a backdrop.
+• Lavender Bay: This suburb turns a shade of purple, with stunning views of the bridge as a backdrop.
 Pack up your picnic and head for Wendy Whiteley’s Garden for the perfect afternoon, surrounded by beauty.

-- Milson Park, Kirribilli: Located near the Kirribilli Club, this park is adorned with jacaranda trees and offers a lovely place for a leisurely stroll.
+• Milson Park, Kirribilli: Located near the Kirribilli Club, this park is adorned with jacaranda trees and offers a lovely place for a stroll.

 Station Street, Naremburn

 If you’re looking for another spot that’s perhaps a little less busy (and a little less well-known to the tourists), then take a wander down Station Street in Naremburn.
-You’ll be able to enjoy the jacarandas in bloom without all the crowds to go with it, which makes for some great photo opportunities!
+You’ll be able to enjoy the jacarandas in bloom without the crowds, which makes for some great photo opportunities!

 Hunters Hill